stuart-spackman/bootcamp-pokemon/README.md

 Main webpage link here: https://stuart-spackman.github.io/bootcamp-pokemon-sprites/

 This page was part of a small web developer bootcamp project.
-It uses the following DOM properties and methods:
+It calls on timer functions and uses:

 querySelector()

 createElement()

 classList

 innerText

 appendChild()